Marxism and religion: Vladimir Lenin on religion

-Nonetheless, Lenin allowed Christians and other religious people in the Bolshevik Party.
-While critical of religion, Lenin also specifically made a point to not include it in Our Programme or his ideological goals, arguing:
+Nonetheless, Lenin initially allowed Christians and other religious people in the Bolshevik Party.
+While critical of religion, Lenin also specifically made a point to not include it in Our Programme or his ideological goals, arguing that the religious question is tied to class struggle.
+He emphasized that religion is a product of capitalism and that unity in the revolutionary struggle "for the creation of a paradise on earth is more important to us than unity of proletarian opinion on paradise in heaven."